 Does EMI Health Cover Suboxone?
 Does EMI Health Cover Methadone Treatment?

-Treatment for addictions and substance abuse sometimes incorporates the use of prescription drugs.
+Treatment for addictions and substance use disorder sometimes incorporates the use of prescription drugs.
 These medications can make withdrawing from certain substances more comfortable and safe.
 They can reduce cravings, especially if people have been misusing opioid drugs or alcohol.

-When people want to use Suboxone, methadone, or other medications to treat substance abuse or addiction, they should contact EMI Health.
+When people want to use Suboxone, methadone, or other medications to treat substance use disorder or addiction, they should contact EMI Health.
 The provider requires preauthorization for the use of these medications and others.

 What You Can Expect from EMI Health in Rehab